mike-lischke/antlr4-c3/readme.md

 The last two options potentially create a lot of output which can significantly slow down the collection process.

 ## Release Notes

+### 3.4.1 - 3.4.2

+- PR #80 Candidate token's follow TokenList is inaccurate when the candidate's origin is ambiguous
+- PR #135 Add GitHub Workflow for Java port
+- PR #137 Add Clang-Format and Clang-Tidy checks
+- PR #140 C++ port light refactororing and bug fix
+- PR #146 Change C++ port public API
+- PR #147 Run C++ tests in random order
+- PR #148 Make global mutable state thread_local
+- PR #149 Remove FollowSet cache dependency on ignoredTokens
+- PR #160 Make C++ port debug output more like TS
+- PR #161 Use grammars from the TS project for C++ port testing
+- PR #163 Remove generated parsers
+- PR #164 Provide support for Dart language
+- PR #166 Replace isPrecedenceRule with isLeftRecursive

+- Fixed Bug #94 Autocompleting empty string causes error (in PR #95)
+- Fixed Bug #108 Java port-> NPE happen when followSets contains FollowSetWithPath with null following member (in PR #109)
+- Fixed Bug #139 Make C++ port thread safe
+- Fixed Bug #162 Grammar and generated files can be inconsistent (in PR #163)
+- Fixed Bug #165 isPrecedenceRule is required to be required by CodeCompletionCore but seems to be missing from antlr4ng (in PR #166)

 ### 3.4.0